+Source for journal information, evaluation metrics and submission details for universities.
 Publishing Opportunities in Business (accounting, economics, finance, management, marketing), Education (educational curriculum and methods, educational technology and library science, educational psychology and administration), Psychology, Psychiatry, Health (health administration, nursing).
-Includes journal acceptance rates.
+Includes journal acceptance rates, as well as Journal Whitelist and Journal Blacklist, distinguishing between predatory and non-predatory journals.

-Articles spanning Canadian agriculture, business and economics, education, government and politics, health sciences, history, literature, medical sciences, social sciences, and more, including scholarly content.
+Contains blend of full-text and indexed periodicals, with scholarly content.
+Topics include: Canadian agriculture, business and economics, education, government and politics, health sciences, history, literature, medical sciences and social sciences.
+Content spans 1933 – Present.

-Over 300 Canadian newspapers from Canada's leading publishers, including the complete available electronic backfile for most newspapers, providing full access to the articles, columns, editorials and features.
+Over 300 Canadian newspapers from Canada’s leading publishers, including the complete available electronic backfile for most newspapers.
+Provides full-text access to articles, columns, editorials and features.
+Content spans 1970 – Present.

 Canopy is a course that teaches specialized medical concepts and terminology across a wide spectrum of commonly-encountered clinical scenarios, to enable providers to establish a rapport with their Spanish-speaking patients.

-A collection of 1,200 downloadable books, pamphlets, broadsides, and ephemera spanning four centuries of Caribbean history and culture, curated from the Library Company of Philadelphia.
+A collection of books, pamphlets, broadsides, and ephemera of Caribbean history and culture.
+Content spans 1535 - 1920.

 A comprehensive primary resource for studying the development of Western society and international relations within this important group of islands.
 Essential for researching colonial history, the Atlantic slave trade, international commerce, New World slavery and U.S. relations with the region as far back as the early 18th century.
 Largely in English.
 Created in cooperation with the American Antiquarian Society.

-The CGP is the finding tool for federal publications that includes descriptive records for historical and current publications and provides direct links to those that are available online.
+The Catalog of U.S. Government Publications (CGP) is the finding tool for federal publications that includes descriptive records for historical and current publications.
 Search by agency, title, subject, and general key word, or click on "Advanced Search" for more options.
+Option to locate nearest Federal Depository Library available.
+MetaLib search engine also allows cross-searching through multiple Federal Government databases.
+Links to full-text are available.

-The Center for Disease Control and Prevention's website contains a variety of resources about health and safety topics, data and statistics, and news and events that relate to health and disease.
+CDC is the nation’s leading science-based, data-driven, service organization that protects the public’s health.
+The website contains a variety of resources about health and safety topics, data and statistics, and news and events that relate to health and disease.

 Students in tax classes at ECU receive passwords from their professors.
 Other ECU students, faculty, and staff who wish to use Checkpoint must obtain a password by clicking here.